gnoevoy/game_stats/README.md

 **Problem:** The server’s website only shows recent activity, with no historical records — making long-term analysis and comparisons impossible.

-**Solution:** Build a data pipeline that collects and stores historical data in a warehouse, enabling analytics through reports and dashboards.
+**Solution:** Build a data pipeline that regularly collects leaderboard data and stores it in a warehouse, creating a complete historical dataset for analytics and reporting.

 **Used Tools:** `Python`, `SQL`, `dbt`, `BigQuery`, `Google Cloud`, `Excel`, `Power BI`, `Docker`, `Git`